Swiss set to vote in gold, immigration referendums

 A third vote to decide whether to scrap one of Switzerland’s biggest tax perks for expatriates could deal a blow to the country’s reputation as a tax haven.

-Early projections are due at around 6.30 p.m.
-ET after polls close, with final results expected by about 11.00 a.m.
-ET.
+Early projections are due at around 1130 GMT after polls close, with final results expected by about 1600 GMT.
+(1 US dollar = 0.9655 Swiss franc) (Reporting by Alice Baghdjian; Editing by Noah Barkin and Hugh Lawson)